paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-053-machine-guns-destructive-devices-and-certain-other-firearms.md

 <a id="section-5811"></a>
 ## § 5811.
 Transfer tax
-**(a) Rate** There shall be levied, collected, and paid on firearms transferred a tax at the rate of $200 for each firearm transferred, except, the transfer tax on any firearm classified as any other weapon under section 5845(e) shall be at the rate of $5 for each such firearm transferred.
+**(a) Rate** There shall be levied, collected, and paid on firearms transferred a tax at the rate of—

+(1) $200 for each firearm transferred in the case of a machinegun or a destructive device, and

+(2) $0 for any firearm transferred which is not described in paragraph (1).

 **(b) By whom paid** The tax imposed by subsection (a) of this section shall be paid by the transferor.